 Chronic pain is recurring, and it may last excruciating minutes, hours, days, weeks, or even months at a time.
-While many types of chronic pain cannot ever be completely cured, they are sometimes able to be maintained so you can find temporary relief.
-Finding the right type of treatment to help alleviate your chronic pain is largely dependent upon where it’s located in your body, what’s likely causing it, how long the pain tends to last at a time and its degree of intensity.
-Whether you suffer from arthritis, fibromyalgia, or a repetitive strain injury that causes you chronic pain, KSF Orthopaedic Center provides chronic pain management to patients of all ages in the North Houston area.
+Many types of chronic pain cannot ever be completely cured.
+Still, they are sometimes able to be maintained so you can find temporary relief.
+Finding the right kind of treatment to alleviate your chronic pain is mainly dependent upon the problem’s location in the body.
+Other factors to consider are the cause, duration, and degree of intensity.
+Whether you have arthritis, fibromyalgia, or a repetitive strain injury that causes you chronic pain, KSF Orthopaedic Center provides chronic pain management to patients of all ages in the Houston area.

 Chronic Pain Issues We Treat

 Chronic back pain is typically experienced in the lower back.
 It is often initiated by an injury or a progressive condition such as arthritis or osteoporosis.
 Various other conditions can cause chronic back pain, ranging from herniated discs, spinal fractures, spinal stenosis, and scoliosis.
 Depending upon the type of chronic back pain you’re experiencing, we may recommend over-the-counter pain relievers or nonsteroidal anti-inflammatory drugs to alleviate your pain.

 The usual culprits for chronic neck pain include cervical osteoarthritis, cervical degenerative disc disease, herniated discs, scoliosis, cervical fractures, and spinal stenosis.
 Depending upon the type of chronic neck pain you’re experiencing, we may recommend over-the-counter pain relievers or anti-inflammatory drugs to alleviate your pain.